 Introducing Shakespeare to children can appear daunting.
 I think it is important to celebrate our most famous playwright but the very different type of English language used in Shakespeare’s time can make that a challenge.
-When I was at school, we were given a book in plain English telling the stories of famous Shakespeare plays.
+When I was at school, we were given a book in plain English telling the stories of famous Shakespeare plays such as As You Like It.
 That meant by the time we studied actual Shakespeare texts we already has a familiarity with the stories.
 My husband cannot remember anything nice about learning Shakespeare at school and came to his first Shakespeare live performance in middle-age.
 My adult son loves Macbeth with a passion.
 My other children report watching a modern version of Romeo and Juliet at school.

 My children recently received a wonderful box of Shakespeare related goodies from Viking from that really captured their imaginations particularly the book setting our Macbeth in texts and emojis.
 My son enjoyed writing down Shakespeare-related words.
 My daughter loved the coloured paper and pens.
 We all loved the beautiful Calligraphy pen set.

 What tools are parents and teachers using these days to make Shakespeare that much more accessible to children?

 If you look at most of the books that work well with young children, you will see so many involve humour, noise or mess.
 Shakespeare plays include a lot of comedies so that is a natural way to encourage children to get into the Bard.
 Perhaps you could start by sharing some of the colourful insults to hand in some of the plays.
 On the messy side of things, go for something gory like the Merchant of Venice or Macbeth.